Infrastructure

 “Many Kenyans are unnecessarily living in slum dwellings, because of limited supply and lack of affordability,” the World Bank said in its Kenya Economic Update.

-The World Bank warned that the slums problem will become more severe over the next decade if the government fails to facilitate the development of “housing for the average Kenyan”.
+The World Bank warned that the problem of the slum will become severe over the next decade if the government fails to facilitate the development of “housing for the average Kenyan”.

 To bridge this gap, Mr Macharia said the government will team up with lenders and development partners to come up with alternative housing finance.